 - Vinegar: Similar to lemon juice, vinegar can also eliminate hard water spots and film.
 And like the lemon juice method, you’ll want to dilute it in a spray bottle by about half with water.
 You may also find it even more effective to let the solution sit on the surface you’re cleaning for a few minutes before wiping down to allow for the best result.

 - Baking Soda: Baking soda can be used in conjunction with vinegar to form a paste — start with a few tablespoons of baking soda, and enough vinegar to moisten the mixture to a thick consistency you can spread on surfaces.
 Like the vinegar method, let this paste set on surfaces for about 15 minutes before removing with water and drying promptly.

 If you’ve tried all of these home remedies for hard water without ideal results, you might be dealing with a bigger, harder water issue.
 For that, your local hardware store should be able to direct you to specific mineral-removal products that can speed along your cleaning.
 From CLR to Brite & Clean, you should find these specially-formulated products spare you a lot of elbow grease.
 It’s also important to read the lables on each product to make sure they’re suitable for use on the particular surface you’re looking to clean.
 Many products that work well on porcelain won’t be effective for marble or tile, and some can even harm certain surfaces they’re not intended for.

 Get Rid of Hard Water Problems at the Source with A Whole Home Water Softener

 A whole home, or “Point-of-Entry (POE)” water softener is installed at the source of your home’s water, and comes in a number of styles.
-If you’re among the 85% of Americans that live in a household with hard water, get a free water test from your local Inland Empire Area Culligan.
+If you’re among the 85% of Americans that live in a household with hard water, get a [dealer-url page= “free-in-home-water-test”] free water test from your local Ontario Culligan.